ethersphere/swarm/swarm/docs/sw^3/storage.rst

    contract
    receipt

 The simplest solution to manage storage deals is using direct contracts between owner and storer.
-This can be implemented with storers returning *signed receipts* of chunks they accept to store and owners paying for the receipts either directly or via escrow.
+This can be implemented with storers returning :dfn:`signed receipts` of chunks they accept to store and owners paying for the receipts either directly or via escrow.
 In the latter case, storer only gets awarded the locked funds if they provide proof that the chunk they stored is valid.
 Such delayed payment solutions would enable operation entirely without litigation.
 The receipts collected can used to prove commitment in case of litigation.
 There are other more indirect variants of litigation which do not rely on owner and storer being in direct contractual agreement, which is the case if the eventual consumer is distinct from the storer and not known to them in advance.

-In what follows we will elaborate on a class of incentive schemes we call *swap, swear and swindle* due to the basic components:
+In what follows we will elaborate on a class of incentive schemes we call :dfn:`swap, swear and swindle` due to the basic components:

-swap
+:dfn:`swap`
   Nodes are in semipermanent long term contact with their registered peers.
-Along these connection the peers transact by swapping various pieces of information to do syncing, receipting, price negotiation and offchain payments.
+Along these connections the peers are swapping various pieces of information relating to syncing, receipting, price negotiation, auditing and offchain payments.

-swear
+:dfn:`swear`
   Nodes registered on the swarm network are accountable and stand to lose their deposit if they are found to violate the rules of the swarm in an on-chain litigation process.

-swindle
+:dfn:`swindle`
    A scheme to pool resources to enforce adherence to the rules, by regular auditing, policing, and eventually conscientious litigation.

 ..  swindle

+As we go along, these names will reveal their secondary meanings.

 Security begins at home and so the first step in securing data begins with the owner; this is the topic of the following section.
-Then in Section :ref:`sec:swear` we describe how to hand over custody of your data to registered nodes in the swarm subject to an insurance contract.
-Finally, in Section :ref:`sec:swindle:`, we turn to how such insurance is enforced by the ethereum smart contract based litigation system (SWINDLE).
+Then in section :ref:`sec:swear` we describe how the owner hands over custody of their data to registered nodes in the swarm subject to an insurance contract.
+Finally, in section :ref:`sec:swindle:`, we turn to how such insurance is enforced by the ethereum smart contract based litigation system (SWINDLE).

 Owner-side handling of storage redundancy
 ==============================================================================

-First we show how to delegate setting arbitrary levels of storage security to the owner.
-The idea is that redundancy is encoded in the document structure before its chunks are uploaded.
+First we show how to delegate setting arbitrary :dfn:`levels of storage security` to the owner.
+The idea is that :dfn:`redundancy` is encoded in the document structure before its chunks are uploaded.
 This is important since this entails that the degree of redundancy does not need to be among the parameters handled by store requests, pricing or litigation.

 A simplistic method of guarateeing redundancy of a file is to split the file into chunks that are one byte shorter than the normal chunksize and add a nonce byte to each chunk.
 This guarantees that each chunk is different and as a consequence all chunks of the modified file are different.
 When joining the last byte of each chunk is ignored so all variants map to the same original.
 This yields a potential :math:`256` equivalent replicas of each chunk for the owner to upload (and up to :math:`256^x` different root hashes) [#]_ .

 ..  rubric:: Footnotes
-.. [#] We also explored the possibility that degree of redundancy is subsumed under local replication.
+.. [#] We also explored the possibility that degree of redundancy is subsumed under local replication (section :ref:`sec:localreplication`).
 Local replicas are instances of a chunk stored by nodes in a close neighbourhood.
 If that particular chunk is crucial in the reconstruction of the content, the swarm is much more vulnerable to chunk loss or latency due to attacks.
 This is because if the storers of the replicas are close, inflitrating in the storers' neighbourhood can be done with as many nodes as chunk type (as opposed to as many as chunk replicas).
 If there is cost to sybil attacks this brings down the cost by a factor of n where n is the number of replicas.
 We concluded that local replication is important for resilience in case of intermittent node dropouts, however, inferior to other solutions at implementing levels of security.

 Luckily there are a lot more economical ways to encode data redundantly.
 In what follows we spell out our proposal to introduce a scheme for a *loss tolerant swarm hash*.